MattM27538/Liatrio-Simple-Web-Application/Notes.md

 ### Creating secrets for an organization
 * When creating a secret or variable in an organization, you can use a policy to limit access by repository.
 For example, you can grant access to all repositories, or limit access to only private repositories or a specified list of repositories.
 [34]
 ### Using secrets in a workflow
 * To provide an action with a secret as an input or environment variable, you can use the secrets context to access secrets you've created in your repository.
-Example: [34]
+[34]
-  steps:
-    - name: Hello world action
-      with:
-        super_secret: ${{ secrets.SuperSecret }}
-      env:
-        super_secret: ${{ secrets.SuperSecret }}

 * Secrets cannot be directly referenced in if: conditionals.
 Instead, consider setting secrets as job-level environment variables, then referencing the environment variables to conditionally run steps in the job.
 [34]
 * If a secret has not been set, the return value of an expression referencing the secret will be an empty string.
 [34]
 * Avoid passing secrets between processes from the command line, whenever possible.
 Command-line processes may be visible to other users (using the ps command) or captured by security audit events.
 [34]